 News trading, done alongside regular trading, requires sufficient time to prepare for a release and a full attention during the release moment.
 If this happens to be problematic for a day trader, then news releases should be avoided altogether.
 Specific trading approach and routine, which suit trader’s mentality, are required for a success in news trading.
 From my own experience, I would suggest the following routine for (spike) trader to start with:

 - On Sundays, check news releases for upcoming week and mark the tradeable ones.
 Mind these in day trading.

 - Few hours before the news, study own notes, market conditions and news analysis.

 - 30 minutes before news, apply news trading template in MT4 on tradeable currency pair.
 Note major S/R levels.

 - Check the last minute market sentiment changes and news speculations via MarketView’s links (e.g. ForexLive).

 - Based upon everything above, make a trading plan with required deviation and trade execution parameters.

-- 5 minutes before the news, open FX Talk or/and other news source alongside MT4 window.
+- 5 minutes before news, open FX Talk or/and other news source alongside MT4 window.
 Set possible pending orders.

 - If the required deviation is not met or the price reaction is irrational and not as expected – do not trade.

 For the Extra section, I have compiled a thorough release-specific summary.
 It has suggestions for currency pair, deviation and trading approach, as well as personal notes on spread and price behavior around the release time.
 With the extra content comes my news trading template, position management tool (making SL/TP usage much faster) and a program for setting opposite pending orders on a desired distance, automatically with 1 second precision.
-Java-based news result program, which instantly shows news release deviation, is also included.
+News result program, which instantly shows news release deviation, is also included.